michaelstaake/Pawpile/README.md

 ### Quick Start

-1. Clone or download the repository.
+**1. Clone or download the repository.**

+Currently Pawpile is in beta and undergoing very rapid development, so this is the easiest way to download it.
+To update, just use git pull and restart the containers.
+Once the project is in a more stable state, we will use releases.

 ```bash
 git clone https://github.com/michaelstaake/Pawpile.git
 cd Pawpile
 ```

-2. Copy environment file.
+**2. Copy environment file.**

 The default settings should work for most users, but feel free to explore it to see what customization is offered.

 ```bash
 cp .env.example .env
 ```

+**3. Run it.**

-3. Run it.
-The base stack always starts the CPU inference runtime.
+The base stack always includes the CPU inference runtime.
 Add one or more GPU profiles depending on the hardware in the host.
 You can mix multiple hardware types.

 Choose one of these commands: